buckinha/HBayesGP/README.md

 # HBayesGP
-An implementation of Bayesian optimization with point-wise variances.
+An implementation of Bayesian optimization over a Gaussian process model with explicit point-wise variances.

 ###UNFINISHED WORK
 This code is in an early stage, and is not yet suitable for use for opimization.